jason-fox/fox.jason.watermark.auth/README.md

 ## Install

-The DITA-OT Authorized Watermark Plugin plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT Authorized Watermark plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ### Installing DITA-OT

 <a href="https://www.dita-ot.org"><img src="https://www.dita-ot.org/images/dita-ot-logo.svg" align="right" height="55"></a>

-The DITA-OT Watermark Authorization plug-in is a plug-in for the DITA Open Toolkit.
+The DITA-OT Authorization Watermark plug-in is a plug-in for the DITA Open Toolkit.

 -   Full installation instructions for downloading DITA-OT can be found [here](https://www.dita-ot.org/3.6/topics/installing-client.html).